Projective and polynomial superflows. I

 Let us define

-Then $\phi$ has a vector field $\frac{1}{2k+1}\frac{y^{2k+2}}{x^{2k}}\bl 0$, and is a projective superflow for the cyclic group of order $8k+6$ generated by the matrix $\alpha$. \end{prop} The crucial remark here is that cyclic group of order $8k+6$ generated by $\alpha$ is not a full group of symmetries for this superflow - there are uncountably many of then.
+Then $\phi$ has a vector field $\frac{1}{2k+1}\frac{y^{2k+2}}{x^{2k}}\bl 0$, and is a projective superflow for the cyclic group of order $8k+6$ generated by the matrix $\alpha$. \end{prop} The crucial remark here is that cyclic group of order $8k+6$ generated by $\alpha$ is not the full group of symmetries for this superflow - there are uncountably many symmetries.
 This full group $\Gamma_{4k+3}$ is abelian in case $k\geq 1$ and non-abelian in case $k=0$.
 However, in the latter case $\Gamma_{3}$ still does not have finite non-abelian subgroups \cite{alkauskas-super3}.
 Therefore, for every $k\in\mathbb{N}_{0}$, $\phi$ is still a reducible superflow.
-See Note \ref{note-red2} to this account. \end{Note} In light of Jouanolou theorem, we note that the orthogonal symmetry of the vector field $(y^2,z^2,x^2)$ is non-trivial, it is cyclic of order $3$.
-This symmetry is not enough to guarantee even one polynomial first integral.
-On the other hand, it is very natural to expect that a differential system for a superflow possesses exactly $(n-1)$ independent polynomial first integrals.
-In other words, we pose \begin{prob} Is it true that orbits of the superflow are always algebraic curves? \end{prob}
+See Note \ref{note-red2} to this account. \end{Note}